Workers' Compensation Lawyer in Lafayette, Louisiana

 - Temporary partial disability coverage is when you’re unable to perform specific job responsibilities, like operating big machinery and lifting heavy objects.
 Partial credit can also be given if you’re still able to work at a reduced capacity.

-- Permanent partial disability benefits apply to lasting effects of your accident.
+- Permanent partial disability benefits apply to the lasting effects of your accident.
 You could also be eligible for additional compensation above the physical impairment caused by your work injury.

 - Total and permanent disability benefits can possibly cover costs dealing with permanent effects of your injury, such as surgeries, assistive equipment, therapy, and other expenses.